 Long-Term Financial Planning.
-Successful lobbying efforts resulted in state legislation that extended the life of the Agency from 2031 to 2046.
-Extending the life of the Agency gives the Agency the option to refinance several bond issues currently used to finance major projects such as The Smith Center for the Performing Arts, which have had a huge impact on the positive revitalization of downtown Las Vegas.
+Successful lobbying efforts during the 2013 Nevada State Legislative session resulted in Assembly Bill 50, which provided an extension of the maturity date of the city of Las Vegas Redevelopment Agency from 2031 to 2046 if certain improvements in assessed value were achieved.
+This legislation requires some modification, but remains crucial to the Agency, as the ability to restructure long-term debt - which comprises the majority of the budget - is essential for future stability.
+Extending the life of the Agency provides the option to refinance several bond issues currently used to finance major projects such as The Smith Center for the Performing Arts, which have had a huge impact on the positive revitalization of downtown Las Vegas.

 Major Initiatives.
-During the Fiscal Year Ended June 30, 2013, the Las Vegas redevelopment areas realized the following:
+During the Fiscal Year Ended June 30, 2014, the Agency within the Redevelopment Area realized the following: